augeas/lyapunov/README.md

 the chunk has been consumed.
 It is better to use the lazily-evaluated [`Pool.imap`](https://docs.python.org/3/library/multiprocessing.html#multiprocessing.pool.Pool.imap).
-The [`ffmpeg`](https://ffmpeg.org/) process remains somewhat active, but the processes generating the images is constantly active.
+The [`ffmpeg`](https://ffmpeg.org/) process remains somewhat active, but the processes generating the images are constantly active.

 The script scales that it is worthwhile using 2-4 cores:
 ![benchmarks](img/benchmark.png)